Emotional intelligence, otherwise known as EQ, helps us better understand what motivates others. It also helps us work more cooperatively with others.

 The model provides a guide for establishing a process of development while retaining a sense of freedom for the trainer to bring his or her own talents and methods to the learning experience.

-The repetitive nature of this model explores the sometimes-chaotic nature of self-awareness development (Ramsey and Leberman, 2015).
+The repetitive nature of this model explores the sometimes-chaotic nature of self-awareness development (Gill et al., 2015).

 8 EQ Competencies

-Another model of emotional intelligence, developed by Freedman and Fariselli, is also a good model.
-This model provides a set of unique measures that can help one develop their emotional intelligence (Freedman and Jensen, 2004).
+Another model of emotional intelligence, developed by Freedman and Fariselli (2016), is also a good model.
+This model provides a set of unique measures that can help one develop their emotional intelligence (Freedman, Ghini, & Jensen, 2004).

 The tools in this model are utilized for a wide range of coaching, training, hiring and developmental needs, and they are focused on eight key EQ skills for leadership and life.